A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

 - The National Association of Jewellers

 Attending trade fairs and exhibitions can be important to develop your career.
-Planning ahead for such events is essential.
-Gaining recognition can be a long process, but rewards can be great if you're willing to grow your business, keep learning and stay in tune with trends in order to produce desirable and original jewellery.
+Gaining recognition can be a long process, but the rewards can be great if you're willing to grow your business, keep learning and stay in tune with trends in order to produce desirable and original jewellery.